Act2gether

 Five Communities

-The programme reached communities across northern and central Israel, spanning different geographic, cultural, and socio-economic contexts.
+Five communities across northern and central Israel, spanning different geographic, cultural and socio-economic contexts.

 1